GraphIt-DSL/graphit/README.md

 ```
 To compile an input algorithm file and another separate schedule file (some of the test files have hardcoded paths to test inputs, be sure to modify that or change the directory you run the compiled files)

+The example below compiles the algorithm file (../../test/input/cc.gt), with a separate schedule file (../../test/input_with_schedules/cc_pull_parallel.gt)

 ```
    cd build/bin
    python graphitc.py -a ../../test/input/cc.gt -f ../../test/input_with_schedules/cc_pull_parallel.gt -o test.cpp